 Windows 10 has acted on that by giving people what they want when they first turn on the computer and begin using the operating system.
-Gone now is the option of clicking a button for varying from tablet or desktop mode and now you just have the traditional desktop mode with the Start menu.
-Just that one move alone has changed people’s attitude enough for the masses to start liking Windows again, but it isn’t possible for Windows developers to give all features that are used quickly.
+Gone now is the option of clicking a button for varying from tablet or desktop mode, and now you have the traditional desktop mode with the Start menu.
+Just that one move alone has changed people’s attitude enough for the masses to start liking Windows again, but Windows developers can’t give all features that are used quickly.
 You’re going to need to slow down, take in some information and get to know the rest of the functions that require you digging a little deeper to use.
-There are plenty of these advantages to a Windows operating system laying around the place, and the Folder Options is one example.
+There are plenty of these advantages to a Windows operating system lying around the place, and the Folder Options is one example.

 Folder Options, otherwise known as File Explorer Options, has been around in Windows for a long time.
 You still have many of the old features available that Folder Options has always given, but there are new features available at your disposal in Windows 10 now as well.
-It’ll take you some time to flick through them all and find which ones are useful to you, but you shouldn’t close the article without at least checking them out as there are many that are beneficial to different people—like the option to change the number of clicks required to open folder if you have arthritis, for example.
+It’ll take you some time to flick through them all and find which ones are useful to you, but you shouldn’t close the article without at least checking them out as many are beneficial to different people, like the option to change the number of clicks required to open folder if you have arthritis, for example.